 - Files’ organization collections: Files folder, directory, Compressed file archive

 - Media types: Image / Photo, Video / Movie, Audio / Music

-- Data in the web: Form, Report, Personal data profile, Preferences / Settings
+- Data on the web: Form, Report, Personal data profile, Preferences / Settings

 - Communication: Comment / Short Message, Text Chat / Discussion, Voice Chat, Video Chat

 - diagram schema examples:

 All icons are in a simple flat style, suitable for Metro UI style graphics.
 Symbols are provided in 4 versions: for a light background, dark background, standalone, and in a circle.

 The icons and chart examples above are from our infoDiagram PowerPoint Diagrams collection.
 It contains editable graphical elements for PowerPoint on IT-specific topics, which can be easily edited and added to other presentations.

 This icon set is a part of the wider IT Icons Presentation Bundle, which contains pictograms and diagrams for various information technology concepts.